How To Start Electricity Generation Business In Africa

 194 serious electricity problems, most of Africa‘s natural gas is exported to developed countries in Europe and Asia; the rest is often burned away and wasted.

-READ ALSO: How To Start Beauty Salon And Barber Shop Business
+READ ALSO: How To Start Cosmetics And Beauty Products Business In Africa

 Petrol (Gasoline) & Diesel – These have become the most popular fuels for providing backup power in Africa.
 Most homes, offices and businesses in Africa use petrol and diesel to power backup generators to provide electricity in times of shortages.